joshnuss/svelte-persisted-store/README.md

 # svelte-persisted-store

-A Svelte store that persists to local storage.
-Supports changes across multiple tabs.
+A Svelte store that persists to either local storage or cookies.
+Supports changes across multiple tabs for local storage.

 ## Installation